duckietown/workspace-brown2022-duckiedrone/README.md

-# workspace-duckiedrone-core
+# workspace-brown2022-duckiedrone

-Workspace used to develop the behavior provided by the repository dt-duckiedrone-core
+User workspace used to implement autonomous flight behavior for the duckiedrone DD21 for brown2022.